strangehurst/PNML.jl/docs/src/pnml.md

 If you want interchangability of pnml models, you will have to stick to the standard pnml pntds.
 The High Level Petri Net, even when restricted to _symmetricnet.pntd_, is very expressive.
 Even the base _pnmlcore.pntd_ is useful.

-Note that the official pntd schema files are in the grammer directory.

 ## Why no Schema Verification